 Sump pumps keep unwanted water out before you even know it’s there and push it far away to prevent water damage.
 It’s a good idea to have a backup sump pump as well.
 If you have a finished basement or use it for storage, it’s worth the investment.
 The expense of time, money, and stress after water damage for restoration is much more than the cost of a couple of sump pumps.

 The vast majority of Kansas City homes have basements, and many of these homes are older.
 Stormwater backups, leaky pipes, appliance failures, cracks in the foundation, gutter problems, and old windows can all bring moisture to a basement.
 It doesn’t take much water to create thousands of dollars worth of damage.
 The job of a sump pump is to solve this problem.

 A sump pump is a great tool to remove excess water before it can damage your home.
-There are simple ways to test it.
-When the heavy rains come or snow melts rapidly, you want to relax.
+When the heavy rains come you want to relax.
 You don’t need to worry about your sump pump not working.
 Call Kansas City plumbing experts A.B.
 May for sump pump maintenance, repairs, and installation.

 If you find your sump pump not working – call A.B.
 May for repairs.
 A sump pump not working is an emergency service – so please call us right away.
 Waiting until morning often makes the damage so much worse.
 Whether you have an A.B.
 May Home Warranty or not, we’re available to solve your plumbing problems.

 A properly working sump pump is a great way to keep your basement dry, but it’s also important to keep water from entering at all.
 Here are some tips to keep rainwater from flooding your basement this year.

 - Foundation cracks are the biggest reason water can seep into your basement.
 Use epoxy to seal minor cracks and have a professional take a look if you think you might have bigger concerns.